Ahbee/ofxStk/README.md

 #ofxStk
 ofxStk lets you use [The Synthesis Tool Kit](https://ccrma.stanford.edu/software/stk/index.html) inside openFrameworks.
-The offical repo for stk is (https://github.com/thestk/stk).
+The offical repo for stk is here at https://github.com/thestk/stk.
 For features and issues you are better off posting there.
-I sync ofxStk with the offical Stk repo about once a month.
+I sync ofxStk with the offical Stk repo about once a month, or on demand

 ##Installation